cuiyongbo/hello-world/my_wiki/languages/english_notes_13.rst

 | Ididom: separate the wheat from the chaff
 | Definition: distinguish valuable people or things from worthless ones.
 |
+| lifeline
+| Definition: a rope or line used for life-saving, typically one thrown to rescue someone in difficulties in water
+| or one used by sailors to secure themselves to a boat.
+| Definition: a line used by a diver for sending signals to the surface.
+| Definition: a thing on which someone or something depends or which provides a means of escape from a difficult situation.
+| Usage: fertility treatment can seem like a lifeline to childless couples.
+| Usage: The extra payments are a lifeline for most single mothers.
+| Definition: (in palmistry) a line on the palm of a person's hand, regarded as indicating how long they will live.
+| Phrase: throw a lifeline to sb [雪中送炭]
+| Definition: provide sb with a means of escaping from a difficult situation.
+|
+| spirit
+| Definition: a specified emotion or mood, especially one prevailing at a particular time.
+| Usage: I hope the team will build on this spirit of confidence.
+| Phrase: in (or in the) spirit
+| Definition: in thought or intention though not physically.
+| Usage: he couldn't be here in person, but he is with us in spirit.
+| Phrase: out of spirits
+| Definition: sad; discouraged.
+| Usage: I was too tired and out of spirits to eat or drink much.
+| Idiom: the spirit is willing but the flesh is weak [心有余而力不足，力不从心]
+| Definition: proverb someone has good intentions but fails to live up to them.
+|
+| bruise [撞伤，淤青]
+| Definition: an injury appearing as an area of discolored skin on the body, caused by a blow or impact rupturing underlying blood vessels.
+| Definition: an area of damage on a fruit, vegetable, or plant.
+| Usage: She had slipped and badly bruised her face.
+| Usage: Strawberries bruise easily.
+| Usage: They had been badly bruised by the defeat.
+| Usage: a bruised ego.
+|
 | grail [圣杯]
 | Definition: a thing that is being earnestly pursued or sought after.
 | Usage: profit has become the holy grail. [唯利是图]